sufiyansksn/sufiyansksn/README.md

 # 👋 Hi, I'm Sufiyan

-I'm a passionate software developer focused on building efficient solutions, exploring new technologies, and solving real-world problems.
+Aspiring software developer passionate about building projects and learning new technologies.

 ### 🚀 What I Do
 - 💻 Programming in **Python**, **JavaScript**, and modern web technologies